DHTMLX/docs-suite/docs/grid/usage.md

 The described functionality requires PRO version of the DHTMLX Grid (or DHTMLX Suite) package.
 :::

 You can group row data by column values to make them more suitable for analysis.
+The Grid row data grouping functionality allows aggregating data in a group, adjusting the appearance, order and configuration of data grouping and rendering statistics in the summary rows.

-It is possible to set a predefined Grid configuration to initialize Grid with grouped data or to use the [DataCollection API](../../data_collection) for grouping Grid data.
-Besides, you can group Grid rows via the UI.
+It is possible to [set a predefined Grid configuration](#configuring-data-grouping) to initialize Grid with grouped data or to use the [DataCollection API](#using-datacollection-api-for-data-grouping) for grouping Grid data.

 **Related sample:** [Grid.
 Grouping (PRO)](https://snippet.dhtmlx.com/dvqy4ewe)